 A lean Kanban is built by balancing your individual work cells to the pull of customer demand using kanban signals.
 Lean balanced flow reduces WIP created by batch sizes that are larger than customer orders.

 A balanced flow is achieved by understanding the takt time or rhythm of customer demand and then adjusting individual work cell batch sizes to achieve the steady balanced product flow.
 Your workers jobs are now even, steady, set to a comfortable frequency that satisfies customers and management.

-4. Improves your work flow
+4. Improves Workflow

 A steady balanced lean product flow is a great lean process improvement over traditional chaotic systems made of large batch sizes.
 The whole system operates together as a team reducing employee stress levels and adding a calm to the organization.

-5. Releases your work on demand
+5. Releases Work on Demand

 New orders trigger the system to produce the next batch.
 A balanced system only produces enough products to fulfill customer demand and hence only releases orders on demand.